fobordo/PyBer_Analysis/README.md

 Based on the results we observed from the `pyber_data_summary_df` DataFrame and `Total Fare by City Type` multiple line plot, we would suggest the following business recommendations to address any disparities among the city types.

 ### 1. Increase Total Drivers in Rural Cities
-From the `pyber_data_summary_df` DataFrame, we saw that the ratio of total rides to total drivers (Total Rides : Total Drivers) in Rural cities was as follows 125:78.

-The ride demand in Rural cities was higher than the total number of drivers available to accommodate those rides, suggesting that more drivers are needed to meet the need for ride demand.
+From the `pyber_data_summary_df` DataFrame, we saw that the ratio of total rides to total drivers (Total Rides : Total Drivers) in Rural cities was 125:78.
+The ride demand in Rural cities was higher than the total number of drivers available to accommodate those rides, suggesting that more drivers are needed to meet the demand for rides.
 We suggest increasing the number of total drivers in Rural cities to get the ratio of total rides to total drivers to a more evenly distributed measure.
-If more drivers are available to provide more rides, the ride demand would increase, inevitably increasing total fares as well and bringing in more revenue for the company, while also decreasing the average fare per ride and driver, making ride-sharing more affordable in these cities with smaller populations.
+If more drivers are available to provide more rides, the ride demand would potentially increase, inevitably increasing total fares as well and bringing in more revenue for the company, while also decreasing the average fare per ride and driver, making ride-sharing more affordable in these cities with smaller populations.

 ### 2. Increase Total Drivers in Suburban Cities
 From the `pyber_data_summary_df` DataFrame, we saw that the ratio of total rides to total drivers (Total Rides : Total Drivers) in Suburban cities was 125:98.

-Similarly to Rural cities, the ride demand in Suburban cities was higher than the total number of drivers available to accommodate those rides, suggesting that more drivers are needed to meet the need for rides.
+Similarly to Rural cities, the ride demand in Suburban cities was higher than the total number of drivers available to accommodate those rides, suggesting that more drivers are needed to meet the demand for rides.
 Just as we suggested for Rural cities, we suggest increasing the number of total drivers in Suburban cities to get the ratio of total rides to total drivers to a more evenly distributed measure.
 Again, the more drivers available, the more rides that can be completed, which could potentially increase demand as well as total fares, bringing in more revenue for the company, while also decreasing the average fare per ride and driver, making ride-sharing more affordable in these cities with smaller populations.

 ### 3. Decrease Total Drivers in Urban Cities
 From the `pyber_data_summary_df` DataFrame, we saw that the ratio of total rides to total drivers (Total Rides : Total Drivers) in Urban cities was 25:37.